+Student Activities Office

+Student and Administration Center, A336

+925-6242

-Student and Administration Center, A336 extension 6242 Hotline for a schedule of events after regular business hours: 847/925-6552
+Hotline for a schedule of events

+after regular business hours:

+847/925-6552

 Monday-Friday

 8:00 am-4:30 pm

 Many of the programs and services listed on the following pages are coordinated by the Student Activities office.
 Contact them for further information on specific programs, unless otherwise noted.